aarajput/flutter_form_validators/README.md

 ---

 ### Maximum
-`Validators.max(double max, String errorMessage)` is used to validate if TextFormField's value is less than or equal to the provided number (`double max`).
+`Validators.max(double max, String errorMessage)` is a validator that requires the field's value to be less than or equal to the provided number (`double max`).
 TextFormField's value must be integer or double otherwise this validator will throw parse exception.

 #### Example
 This code will validate TextFormField's value and show error in case its value is non-empty and greater than 5.